vishvalingam2004/Weather-Prediction-By-Logistic-Regression/README.md

 # OVERVIEW
 Here in this repo, I used dataset on Weather records in different areas of Australia.
 This can be used for beginner level ML binary Classification models to predict whether it will rain or not Tomorrow.
-For that we used Logistic regression.
+For that here,I used Logistic regression.
 # ML MODEL
 Logistic Regression.
 # TARGET FEATURE